 There are several factors associated with diabetes remission after bariatric surgery.
 These include age, years with diabetes, weight, number of medications used to treat diabetes, BG control, and type of surgery.

-- Age- a younger person is more likely to have a greater control of their blood glucose after bariatric surgery.
-Those persons 40 years or younger have a better chance at diabetes remission.
+- Age- a younger person is more likely to have greater control of their blood glucose after bariatric surgery.
+Those persons 40 years or younger have a better chance of diabetes remission.
 Those 60 years and older are less likely to experience diabetes remission after bariatric surgery.

 - Duration of Diabetes- The best chance for diabetes remission is in persons who have had diabetes for 6 years or less.
 Diabetes tends to become more difficult to treat and less responsive to bariatric surgery over time.

-- Number of Medications: fewer medications needed to control diabetes before surgery is associated improved diabetes control after surgery.
-The number of medications and the need for insulin before surgery is associated with lower rates of diabetes remission after surgery.
+- Number of Medications: fewer medications needed to control diabetes before surgery is associated with improved diabetes control after surgery.
+The number of medications and the need for insulin before surgery are associated with lower rates of diabetes remission after surgery.

 - Glucose control: A controlled BG before surgery also is a better predictor of better glucose control after surgery.

-- Surgery Type: Roux-en-Y gastric bypass (RYGB) or BPDS are associated with the highest incidence of diabetes remission.
+- Surgery Type: Roux-en-Y gastric bypass (RYGB) or BPDS is associated with the highest incidence of diabetes remission.

 Bariatric surgery is a recommended treatment for diabetes in persons with a BMI of 30 or higher.
-Bariatric surgery improves BG control by many mechanisms including weight reduction and restriction in food portion.
-Multiple other changes are also involved, including changes in absorption nutrients, gut and brain hormones and gut bacteria, and improved insulin resistance.
+Bariatric surgery improves BG control by many mechanisms, including weight reduction and restriction in food portions.
+Multiple other changes are also involved, including changes in the absorption of nutrients, gut and brain hormones, gut bacteria, and improved insulin resistance.
 Improvements in BG control begin within a few short hours after surgery.
 As a result, some people will leave the hospital without the need for diabetes medications.
 The predictors of diabetes remission suggest bariatric surgery is most effective when offered early in the disease process and for those with higher weight.
-While most people with diabetes will experience improved BG control after bariatric surgery, it is important to understand that this can change over time and not everyone will experience diabetes remission.
+While most people with diabetes will experience improved BG control after bariatric surgery, it is important to understand that this can change over time, and not everyone will experience diabetes remission.